bitcoin/bitcoin/doc/psbt.md

 - Finally anyone can broadcast the transaction using `sendrawtransaction "T"`.

-In case there are more signers, it may be advantageous to let them all sign in parallel, rather passing the PSBT from one signer to the next one.
+In case there are more signers, it may be advantageous to let them all sign in parallel, rather than passing the PSBT from one signer to the next one.
 In the above example this would translate to Carol handing a copy of *P* to each signer separately.
 They can then all invoke `walletprocesspsbt "P"`, and end up with their individually-signed PSBT structures.
 They then all send those back to